wernerglinka/glinka.dev.2024/src/content/blog/web-component-truncated-ap-title-span.md

               ```javascript
               /**
               * @name TruncatedAPTitle
-              * @description span with text length and ap title style
+              * @description Custom element with text length and ap title style
-              * @example <span is="truncated-aptitle" apstyle textlength="30">everything you need to know about headline style
+              * @example <truncated-aptitle apstyle textlength="30">everything you need to know about headline style
-              *          and capitalization</span> will result in "Everything You Need to Know..."
+              *          and capitalization</truncated-aptitle> will result in "Everything You Need to Know..."
               * @param {boolean} apstyle - styling according to AP style
               * @param {string} textlength - number of characters to trim to
+              *
+              * @notes Due to the Custom Elements API's current specifications, there might
+              * be limitations with `attributeChangedCallback`.
+It may not properly support
+              * lifecycle callbacks like `attributeChangedCallback` and `adoptedCallback`
+              * for customized built-in elements.
+To monitor changes to the element, I utilize
+              * the `MutationObserver` interface.
               */

-              class TruncatedAPTitle extends HTMLSpanElement {
+              class TruncatedAPTitle extends HTMLElement {

                 constructor() {
                   super();

-                  // need to cache the original attributes so we can reflect the textContent
+                  // cache the state of the component
-                  // properly.
-For example a change to the textlength attribute will need to
-                  // be reflected in the textContent.
-                  this.originalAttributes = {};
+                  this.props = {
+                    text: "",
+                    textlength: "",
+                    apstyle: false
+                  };

+                  // reflect internal state to textContent
+                  this.updateTextContent = text => {
+                    if (!text) return;
+                    const textlength = this.props.textlength;
+                    const trimmedText = this.truncateAfterWord(text, textlength);
+                    const apstyle = this.props.apstyle;
+                    this.textContent = apstyle ? this.apStyleTitleCase(trimmedText) : trimmedText;
+                  };

                   // watch for textContent and boolean attribute changes
                   this.mutationObserver = new MutationObserver(this.mutationObserverCallback.bind(this));
                   this.mutationObserver.observe(this, {
-                    attributes: true,
                     characterData: true,
+                    childList: true,
-                    childList: true
+                    attributes: true
                   });
-                }
+                } // end constructor

                 // observe these component attributes
                 static get observedAttributes() {